 In return, oxygen is transferred to the bloodstream from the lungs.
 The oxygenated blood passes to the left side of the heart where it is pumped to the body, leaving the heart through a large vessel called the aorta.

-Between each chamber of the heart there are special valves which ensure that the blood does not flow backwards between beats.
-The characteristic "lub-dub, lub-dub" heart sounds heard through a stethoscope are the result of vibrations caused by the closing of the respective valves.
+Between each chamber of the heart, there are special valves which ensure that the blood does not flow backward between beats.
+The characteristic “lub-dub, lub-dub” heart sounds are caused by vibrations that occur when respective valves are closed.

-There are two different electrical nodes, or groups of specialized cells, located in the cardiac tissue.
+There are two different specialized cells called electrical nodes located in the cardiac tissue.

-The cycle of contraction of the heart muscle is called a heartbeat, the rate of which varies greatly between organisms.
+The cycle of contraction of the heart muscle is called a heartbeat.
+This varies from organism to organism.

 These main blood vessels function to transport blood through the entire body and exchange oxygen and nutrients for carbon dioxide and wastes.

-The arteries carry blood away from the heart, and are under high pressure from the pumping of the heart.
+The arteries carrying blood away from the heart are under high pressure from the pumping of the heart.
 To maintain their structure under this pressure, they have thick, elastic walls to allow stretch and recoil.

-The aorta is the largest artery.
-It carries oxygenated blood from the left ventricle to the body.
+The aorta is the largest artery and carries oxygenated blood from the left ventricle to the rest of the body.